 Beth Granger passed away in 2006.
 We continue to maintain and upgrade the property as her legacy.

 In 2005, farming started again at Glasbern, reviving an excellent parcel of farmland that had lain fallow for about 35 years.
 When you dine here, it will be abundantly clear why the original German farmer chose to carve a farm out of this particular hillside.
 There's something special about this land.

-Encompassing over 130 acres, our farm practices sustainable agriculture to raise healthy vegetables, cattle, hogs, and poultry for use in our restaurant.
+Encompassing over 130 acres, our farm practices sustainable agriculture to raise healthy vegetables and poultry for use in our restaurant.
 We invite our guests to explore the farm's pastures, gardens, and greenhouses while observing the daily work that mirrors the changing of the seasons.

 We have a long-term commitment to the health of the land, and practice rotational grazing of our animals.
 The herb garden, greenhouses, and large cultivated beds provide fresh heirloom produce year-round for our kitchen.
 Seeds of heirloom vegetables are open-pollinated and – you be the judge – are known for their superior flavors.
 Glasbern’s flower gardens flourish under the expert cultivation of horticulturist Pamela Ruch, and lend an atmosphere of love to the Inn.

 We're not "certified organic," even though many of our practices comply with organic standards.
 Rest assured you won't find any pesticides, herbicides, antibiotics, or hormones in any of the food we raise and serve.Fruits and Vegetables